Waterloo Engineering works with us year after year, to engineer epic experiences at Hack the North.

 Last year, Vinod Khosla, founder of Khosla Ventures, co-founder of Daisy systems, and founding-CEO of Sun Microsystems, delivered the keynote speech at Hack the North.

-“Hack the North is America’s Premiere Hackathon.
+“Hack the North is North America’s Premiere Hackathon.
 It brings together the best minds from around the world and takes care of all the logistics so that they can focus on learning and creating.
 Can’t wait to see what they do next year.”

 Hack the North is Canada’s premier hackathon, where 1,000 students of different skill levels come together from across the world to experiment and create unique software or hardware projects from scratch.
 We enable teams to make something great in only 36 hours by providing an abundance of hacking resources like mentors, sponsors, and hardware components.
 Sleeping is optional, but trying to make awesome things is not.